Nanuk Polar Bear Lodge

 Head out in a multi-passenger ATV in search for wildlife and beautiful landscapes

 Walk along the long sandy coastline of Hudson Bay and spot birdlife and wandering mammals

 Manitoba has a typically dry climate with very distinct seasons that have sharp temperature changes.
 During the winter months, temperatures can be as low as -40 degrees celsius, and in the summer months, temperatures of 38 degrees celsius are not uncommon.
 The snow is deeper than 1cm for over 130 days of the year, so the region is known for its long winter and snowy conditions.
 Despite the coldness, skies are often completely clear and due to very low levels of pollution, stargazing and northern lights viewing are excellent nighttime activities.

-Call us on 020 3993 8245 to start planning your holiday to Nanuk Polar Bear Lodge or take a look at our itineraries to Canada
+Call us on 858 523 9000 to start planning your vacation to Nanuk Polar Bear Lodge or take a look at our itineraries to Canada

 Embark on a journey of a lifetime with a stay at Nanuk Polar Bear Lodge, a remote rustic lodge on the edge of Hudson Bay offering unique wildlife encounters.
 Totally off-grid and completely remote, the lodge brings guests closer to the polar bear.

 Designated a National Geographic Lodge of the World, Nanuk Polar Bear Lodge has been given the seal of approval from experienced explorers.
 Located in the heart of Canada's Manitoba province and on the edge of the Hudson Bay, Nanuk offers wildlife viewing experiences in a truly remote wilderness.
 Untouched by mass tourism and commercial development, this is Polar Bear land, and the lodge has been perfectly placed to enjoy their habitat.
 In fact, there is not other human presence within 100 miles of the lodge.